7410navya/wazuh-soc-monitoring-lab/investigations/SOC-Case-Study.md

 | 6 | Findings were documented based on the available evidence |

 The timeline was built by correlating related Windows security events and reviewing their timestamps and available event details.
+## Evidence Screenshots

+The screenshots in this case study show Wazuh Threat Hunting views used during the investigation of Windows security events.

+The screenshots provide visual evidence of:

+- Failed authentication activity (Event ID 4625)
+- Successful authentication activity (Event ID 4624)
+- Process creation activity (Event ID 4688)

+The screenshots are included as supporting evidence for the investigation and were reviewed together with the corresponding event details.
 ## Investigation Findings

 The investigated events provided visibility into authentication and process activity on the Windows endpoint.